gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.9.4

+- Fixed an issue where a string in the form of `abc:def` would be autolinked as a protocol and domain name URL.
+Autolinker now requires the domain name to have at least one period in it to be considered.

 ### 0.9.3

 - Fixed an issue where Twitter handles wouldn't be autolinked if they existed as the sole entity within parenthesis or brackets